-Thanks to the historic winter of 2018-2019, the wildflowers in Utah's Wasatch Mountains are bound to be impressive this summer.
+Thanks to Utah's legendary deep snow, we typically see an impressive wildflower season in July and August across Utah's Wasatch Mountains.
 With help from the Cottonwood Canyons Foundation, we've compiled a handy guide of 10 common wildflowers in Big and Little Cottonwood Canyons.
 It is so rewarding to identify species as you navigate the many trails around the canyons.
 With a few helpful reminders and these 10 species to get you started, you'll be wildflower hunting in no time.

 The Cottonwood Canyons Foundation (CCF) provides thoughtful stewardship, environmental restoration, weed control, and educational programming to one of the most highly-visited national forests in the nation.
 Striving to achieve a balance between ecological preservation and encouraging people to get out and enjoy nature in Big and Little Cottonwood Canyons is the mission of CCF.
 As a fundraiser, CCF has just released the 2nd edition of their Cottonwood Canyons Wildflower Guide, with nearly 200 flowers, excellent photos, and a great introduction to the natural history and ecology of the area.
 The guide is essential for any hiker, biker, or mountain lover and all proceeds support the initiatives of this non-profit organization.